Conditional mood: Romance languages

 In French, Spanish, Portuguese, Catalan and Occitan, the conditional endings come from the imperfect of Latin habēre.
 For example, in the first person singular:

-A trace of the historical presence of two separate verbs can still be seen in the possibility of mesoclisis in conservative varieties of European Portuguese, where an object pronoun can appear between the verb stem and the conditional ending (e.g. cantá-lo-ia; see Portuguese personal pronouns).
+A trace of the historical presence of two separate verbs can still be seen in the possibility of mesoclisis in conservative varieties of European Portuguese in which an object pronoun may appear between the verb stem and the conditional ending (e.g. cantá-lo-ia; see Portuguese personal pronouns).

 Italian

 Old Italian had originally three different forms of conditional: